census-instrumentation/opencensus-specs/trace/TraceConfig.md

 ## TraceParams
 Represents the set of parameters that users can control
 * Default `Sampler` - used when creating a Span if no specific sampler is given.
+The default sampler is a [Probability](Sampling.md) sampler with the probability set to `1/10000`.

 TODO(bdrutu): Define the rest of the params.